Introduction

 Traveling can be a stressful experience, especially when it comes to navigating the strict check-in and boarding deadlines set by airlines.
 For domestic flights, it’s generally recommended to arrive at the airport at least two hours before your departure.
 If you’re flying internationally, that time can stretch to three hours.
 These guidelines are not just suggestions; they’re crucial for ensuring a smooth journey.

 To avoid these frustrating situations, it’s essential to check your airline’s website or app for the latest details on check-in and boarding times.
 Aim to arrive early, allowing yourself extra time to navigate potential delays at security and check-in counters.
-The Transportation Security Administration (TSA) advises arriving two hours before domestic flights and three hours before international ones.
+The Transportation Security Administration (TSA) advises arriving two hours before domestic flights and three hours before international flights.
 By following these guidelines, you can help ensure a more relaxed and enjoyable travel experience.

 Implement Proactive Strategies to Meet Airline Deadlines